Guides

 Are expensive gifts always better?

-No. Cost matters.
-A cheap repeatable gift with a good reaction can be better than spending a rare material too early.
+No. A cheap repeatable gift with a good reaction can be better than spending a rare material too early.

 Should I buy gifts every day?